 I’ve had one from Plumdeluxe for about two years, and every time I think, “Oh, now this is the best flavor ever!” another one arrives that’s even better.

 I also like that they offer caffeine and no caffeine options for all their teas.
-In fact, speaking of apple cinnamon tea– in my opinion, theirs is the best ever.
+In fact, speaking of apple cinnamon tea-- in my opinion, theirs is the best ever.

-Our Favorite Herbal Tea (in Bags)
+Our Favorite Bagged Herbal Tea

 A few of my favorite herbal blends are only available in tea bags.